Meet the Board

 President

-Sally Buckman serves as the Manager of Lerman Senter, PLLC, a small law firm that specializes in communications law, where she has worked as an attorney for over 30 years.
+Sally Buckman serves as the Manager of Lerman Senter, PLLC, a small law firm that specializes in communications and technology law, where she has worked as an attorney for over 35 years.
 Sally works with media companies of all sizes, providing advice about regulatory compliance and business and operational matters.
 Sally’s interest in communications law and the media industry stems from her undergraduate major in economics with a focus on regulated industries and her work in journalism, which included serving as Editor-In-Chief of her college newspaper.

 Treasurer